Abishethvarman/programming-resources/2-algorithms/0-c-programming/MergeSort.md

     free(L);
     free(R);
 }

-// Recursive function to perform merge sort on the array arr[l..r].

 void mergeSort(int arr[], int l, int r) {
     if (l < r) {

-        // Same as (l+r)/2, but avoids overflow for large l and r. int m = l + (r - l) / 2;
+        int m = l + (r - l) / 2;

         // Sort the first and second halves.